 Role Call: Hilda Plowright as Librarian—Spinster Librarian/Comic Relief (female)

 Details: Dir.
 Lew Lehman.
 Perf.
 Sammy Snyders, Jeannie Elias, Laura Hollingsworth.
 Amulet Pictures, 1981.

-Synopsis: Twelve year-old Jamie Benjamin, a social outcast and young white boy, talks to his teddy bear and fantasizes about older women, including the public librarian, a white woman.
+Synopsis: Twelve year-old Jamie Benjamin talks to his teddy bear and fantasizes about older women, including the public librarian.
 He discovers Trogs in a pit deep in the woods, and with Teddy’s help, discovers a way to seek revenge on those who have been mean to him.
 There are several scenes set in the local public library.

 Role Call: Laura Hollingsworth as Marg Livingstone — Information Provider (female)

 Related post: Pitfalls and fantasies in ‘The Pit’

 Details: Dir.
 Neil LaBute.
 Perf.
 Gwyneth Paltrow, Aaron Eckhart, Jeremy Northam, Jennifer Ehle.
 Warner Bros., 2002.
 Based on the novel by A. S. Byatt.

 Synopsis: Two literary researchers (Gwyneth Paltrow & Aaron Eckhart) track down the correspondence and relationship between two Victorian poets (Jeremy Northam & Jennifer Ehle).
 In an early scene, Eckhart checks out a book at the British Museum library and answers questions from a nosy librarian.

 Role Call: Hugh Simon as Librarian—Information Provider (male)